Harry Kane scored his 41st goal for England in their World Cup qualifier against Poland last night.

 The question is – how soon can Kane achieve the feat?

-After a run of four dry games earlier this summer, Kane has rediscovered his scoring touch for England.
+After a run of four barren games earlier this summer, Kane has rediscovered his scoring touch for England.

 He has scored seven goals in his last seven games with the national team.